jacstephen1/EffortLoggerV2/EffortLogger/READ ME.md

 Port: 3306
 Name: effortlogger_db
 Username: root
-Password: ELDatabasePassword1
+Password: ELDatabasePassword1!

 SQL Database Instructions
-MySQL Database Setup Video -- https://www.youtube.com/watch?v=OM4aZJW_Ojs&t=321s&ab_channel=AmitThinks
+MySQL Database Setup Video -- https://youtu.be/OM4aZJW_Ojs (Credit to Amit Thinks) 1a.
+Watch the above video to setup SQL
-1. Watch the above video to setup SQL
+1b.
+MAKE SURE YOUR DATABASE PASSWORD IS SET TO ELDatabasePassword1!
 2. Access your local instance
 3. Click on the schemas tab and create a new schema called effortlogger_db
 4. Double click on effortlogger_db to select the database, the text should become bold